 Central Oregon natives to launch Krah USA business on the City of Prineville Railway

 Mark Theetge, the President, Chief Sales Officer and Co- Managing Member, will direct the National Sales efforts for Krah USA.
 With his 30 years of experience in the HDPE market sales.
 He specialized in product development with specific experience in large diameter HDPE piping products.
 He is technically proficient with project management skills to bring a project through to successful completion.
 He started as an HDPE field technician in the late ‘80s.
 With this hands-on experience, he developed a full range of technical aspects of fabrication and Fusion Technician.
 Mark is a trusted leader with proven sales management, pricing, accounting, planning, project execution, negotiations, and team development.
 Mark previously developed and managed a West Coast Sales Territory, increasing project revenue from $14 million to $21 million.
 Because of his 30-year industry involvement, Mark has the ground-level experience, depth and breadth, and knowledge regarding the competition.
 He has leadership experience with developing people in sales management/product specialist roles, working with both product sales representatives and direct employees.
 He is experienced in training and educating at all levels in the field, including engineers, district managers, municipality and city managers, farmers, etc. For years, Mark’s vision has been to bring the large diameter HDPE Krah pipe technology to the United States, researching and following their footprint internationally for the past 15 years.
 Mark truly saw the unique and value-added quality in something different and special with this product.
 Mark is always trying to figure out how to improve things, and this has been his dream in this field, to make products better by bringing something here that is progressive, stronger, more efficient, and truly state of the art.
 Mark Theetge, Krah USA President/CSO stated: „I’ve been trying to bring the Krah technology to America for 18 years.
 I’m extremly proud to be able to take this effort to fruition and be part of the Krah family.
-Alexander Krah, CEO and Owner of the Krah Group and Bülent Kuzkaya, Business Development Director of Krah Advanced Technologies GmbH, have been extremely supportive and helpful through this process.“ After a 3-year analysis and planning process, Krah USA LLC was formed in 2019 by Mark Theetge, President/CSO, and Midge Graybeal, CEO; fully supported through a partnership with KHB GmbH (Krah Germany) and by the Medalist Partners LP.
+Alexander Krah, CEO and Owner of the Krah Group and Bülent Kuzkaya, Business Development Director of Krah Advanced Technologies GmbH, have been extremely supportive and helpful through this process.“ After a 3-year analysis and planning process, Krah USA LLC was formed in 2019 by Mark Theetge, President/CSO, fully supported through a partnership with KHB GmbH (Krah Germany) and by the Medalist Partners LP.

 “Medalist Partners is excited to be partnering with Krah USA LLC.
 With the implementation of exclusive technology, Krah USA intends to assist in modernizing existing infrastructure relating to agricultural irrigation, municipalities, and other important sectors of the economy through their facility in Prineville,” said Greg Richter, CEO of Medalist Partners LP.